jitsi/infra-configuration/README_HAPROXY.md

 is used to refresh HAProxy configurations across the mesh:
 * https://jenkins.jitsi.net/job/haproxy-reload

+When a HAProxy is provisioned it is tagged with a release branch.
+This branch will always be used to generate the configuration.

 Most HAProxy configuration is in the `hcv-haproxy-configure` role.

 ### haproxy upgrade checklist